munificent/craftinginterpreters/book/functions.md

 The main `funDecl` rule uses a separate helper rule `function`.
 A function *declaration statement* is the `fun` keyword followed by the actual function-y stuff.
-When we get to classes, we'll reuse that same `function` rule for declaring methods.
-Those look similar to function declarations, but aren't preceded by <span name="fun">`fun`</span>.
+When we get to classes, we'll reuse that `function` rule for declaring methods.
+Those look similar to function declarations, but aren't preceded by
+<span name="fun">`fun`</span>.

 <aside name="fun">